brianmcn/Zelda1RandoTools/doc/use.md

 the usual left-click behavior of toggling completedness.
 This way you can immediately mark the entrance tile and direction with some left clicks and zero extra mousing.

-There is one special RoomType, called OffTheMap.
-This RoomType is displayed as a big black box over the room area, effectively making a 'hole' in the dungeon map.
+<a id="off-the-map">There is one special RoomType, called OffTheMap</a>.
+This RoomType is displayed as a big black box over the room area, effectively making a 'hole' in the
+dungeon map.
 The main scenario for using it is in e.g. Shapes 9 when you have an Atlas; when first entering the dungeon, rather than 'paint out' all the on-the-minimap rooms, it would be faster to just 'mark off the holes'.
 RoomType.OffTheMap appears as "OFF" in the room selection popup.
 An example of marking eight OffTheMap spots appears in this screenshot: